Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

-The integral kernel $\Theta$ is given by convolution The dimension estimate above implies that $H^i(\Theta) = 0$ if $i > g$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:Hecke}] We apply Lemma \ref{lemma:arinkin} to the integral kernel $\Theta[g]$.
+The integral kernel $\Theta$ is given by convolution The dimension estimate above implies that $H^i(\Theta) = 0$ if $i > g$. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:Hecke}] We apply Proposition \ref{prop:CMderived} to the integral kernel $\Theta[g]$.
 We have already checked two of the three necessary conditions in Lemma \ref{lemma:codim} and \ref{lemma:upperbound}.
-Moreover we know that the Theorem is true when restricted to the complement of a codimension two subvariety (cf. Lemma \ref{lemma:smoothHecke}).
-Therefore it suffices to check the last condition of Arinkin's criteria for Cohen-Macaulay sheaves.
-We need to show that $H^i(\mathbb{D}\Theta[g]) = 0$ if $i>g$.
+Moreover we know that the theorem is true when restricted to the complement of a codimension two subvariety (cf. Lemma \ref{lemma:smoothHecke}).
+Therefore it suffices to check the last condition of Proposition \ref{prop:CMderived}: we need to show that $H^i(\mathbb{D}\Theta[g]) = 0$ if $i>g$.
 From Grothendieck-Serre duality it follows that

 which in turn can be simplified as

 Using Grothendieck-Serre duality again we see that

 According to Lemma \ref{lemma:pullCM} the sheaf $(q \times \id)^*\Pb$ is Cohen-Macaulay, therefore $\mathbb{D}(q \times \id)^*\Pb$ is a sheaf itself.
 Applying the same reasoning as in Lemma \ref{lemma:upperbound} we see that $\mathbb{D}\Theta \in D^{\leq 0}(\Picb \times_{\M_g} \Picb \times_{\M_g} \C)$.
 We conclude that $\Theta[g]$ is a Cohen-Macaulay sheaf. \end{proof}